alojzmilicevic/cv-aloma/README.md

 # CV Creator 📝 GUI-part
 Welcome to CV Creator, a web application built with React that allows you to easily create professional CVs.
 You can quickly input your education, work experience, skills, and personal information to generate a sleek and polished CV.

+For more information about the server-side implementation of CV Creator, check out the [CV Creator Server](https://github.com/alojzmilicevic/cv-aloma-server) repository on GitHub.

 # Features 🎨
 - [FUTURE] Customizable templates to choose from
 - [FUTURE] Easy input of education, work experience, skills, and personal information